CoSoDocs/Guide/docs/source/browsing-and-curation.rst

 Search
 ------------

 The search bar is located between the CounterSocial logo and the post box on the left side of the page or in the navigation row at the top of mobile device apps.
-The top 10 search results are limited to People and Hashtags and will appear  below the search bar.
+Enter your query and hit the Enter/Return key on your keyboard to search.
+On mobile devices, click the "Return" button and then click "Done" after typing your query to close your keyboard.
+The top 10 results are limited to People and Hashtags and will appear below the search bar.
 Full post search is not available.
 Clicking on any result will open in the last “view” column on the right side of the page or as a single column on mobile devices.

 Notifications
 ------------